sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 4, C will become 1 because it is the output of an OR gate.
-The blue wire giving input to the OR gate is 1 that’s why C is becoming 1.
-If C is 1, L will be 1, as it is the output of an OR gate.
-K, M and N will be zeros as they have no inputs.
-So the final output will be 0 1 0 0, which is the binary equivalent of 4.

-b) As we press 4, C will become 1 because it is the output of an OR gate.
-The blue wire giving input to the OR gate is 1 that’s why C is becoming 1.
-If C is 1, L will be 1, as it is the output of an OR gate.
-K, M and N will be zeros as they have no inputs.
-So the final output will be 0 1 0 0, which is the binary equivalent of 4.

-c) As we press 4, C will become 1 because it is the output of an OR gate.
-The blue wire giving input to the OR gate is 1 that’s why C is becoming 1.
-If C is 1, L will be 1, as it is the output of an OR gate.
-K, M and N will be zeros as they have no inputs.
-So the final output will be 0 1 0 0, which is the binary equivalent of 4.

-d) As we press 4, C will become 1 because it is the output of an OR gate.
+As we press 4, C will become 1 because it is the output of an OR gate.
 The blue wire giving input to the OR gate is 1 that’s why C is becoming 1.
 If C is 1, L will be 1, as it is the output of an OR gate.
 K, M and N will be zeros as they have no inputs.
 So the final output will be 0 1 0 0, which is the binary equivalent of 4.

 ---
 ---